Powerful winds topple trees, dining tents across San Fernando Valley; advisory extended until Monday

-The owner of the vehicle said she was unaware that it had been damaged until she was walking her dog.
+The owner of the vehicle said she was unaware that it had been damaged until she went out to walk her dog in the morning.

 No injuries were reported.